davidpots/playsongnotes/_lessons/26 [Bob Dylan] You're Gonna Make Me Lonesome When You Go.md

 pdf_numpages: 3
 ---

-## Video Lesson

-<iframe width="560" height="315" src="https://www.youtube.com/embed/r0Wwi2MnQoo?showinfo=0" frameborder="0" allowfullscreen></iframe>

-{% include pdf-module.html slug = page.slug pdf_numpages = page.pdf_numpages pdf_version = page.pdf_version has_patreon_url = page.patreon_lesson_url patreon_url = page.patreon_lesson_url free_pdf_available = page.free_pdf_available free_pdf_url = page.free_pdf_url song_name = page.song_title pdf_for_sale = page.pdf_for_sale musicnotes_url = page.musicnotes_url %}

-## Editor's notes
+## Editor's Notes

-Here's a guitar lesson showing you how to play "You're Gonna Make Me Lonesome When You Go" by Bob Dylan (in standard tuning).
-This is a great song from the album "Blood on the Tracks," which I love love love.
-As I note in the lesson, this is likely not how Bob Dylan played (plays) the song -- it's unique arrangement I pieced together myself -- so take it for what it's worth.
+Here's a guitar lesson showing you how to play _You're Gonna Make Me Lonesome When You Go_ by Bob Dylan.
+This is a great song from the album _Blood on the Tracks_, one of my absolute favorites.
+As I note in the lesson, this is likely not how Bob Dylan plays the song -- it's unique arrangement I pieced together myself (in standard tuning) -- so take it for what it's worth.
 This lesson includes chords, tabs, and strumming pattern -- with a nice focus on how to emphasize the bass note of each chord as part of the strumming pattern.
+Best of luck with it!

-Video timestamps:
+## Free Video Lesson

+{% include youtube_embed.html yt_id = page.yt_video_id %}

+Timestamps:

 - 2:34 Song overview
 - 2:51 Verse chords needed